-- Installation of support of excavation (SOE) structures (secant pile wall); - Soil screening and management/stockpiling during excavation;

-- Removal of waste (if encountered); - Removal, containerization and testing of seepage water in the excavation; - Off-site disposal of water; - Stockpiling and testing of excavated soil; - Off-site disposal of soil (or soil re-use as backfill only if supported by the data collected and specifically authorized by MDE after review of data) - Use of the MH-3 excavation as a microtunnelling launch pit or receiving pit for the MH-3 to MH-2 sewer line; - Installation of MH-3 and tie-in of the MH-3 to MH-2 sewer line - Import of quarry fill; and - Use of appropriate health and safety measures during construction.
+- Grading within the EMP boundary to create a level construction pad; - Installation of support of excavation (SOE) structures (secant pile wall); - Soil screening and management/stockpiling during excavation; - If any waste material is encountered during construction, it must be reported to LRP.
+Additional segregation and management of waste will be done with LRP approval. - Removal, containerization and testing of seepage water in the excavation; - Off-Site disposal of containerized water from dewatering operations; - Stockpiling and testing of soil excavated from the pump station; - Disposal of soil or soil re-use as backfill (if supported by the data collected and specifically authorized by MDE after review of data) - Use of the MH-3 excavation as a micro tunnelling launch pit or receiving pit for the MH-3 to MH-2 sewer line: - Installation of MH-3 and tie-in of the MH-3 to MH-2 sewer line - Import of quarry fill following notification to and prior approval from LRP; and - Use of appropriate health and safety measures during construction.